 I now understand that door as dissociation and related defenses such as avoidance and numbing.
 I feel fortunate that it finally bust open from the weight of all I denied and avoided.
 Otherwise, I don’t think I would have ever really known myself, ever risked becoming who I am, flaws and all.

-I hope every survivor eventually goes looking for the lost part or parts of her personality.
-At the very least, to find the part who holds memories and emotions of the trauma(s), although not necessarily to recall what transpired, but to give her compassion and acknowledgment.
+I hope every survivor eventually goes looking for the lost part or parts of herself.
+At the very least, to find the part who holds memories and emotions of sexual trauma, although not necessarily to recall what transpired, but to give that part compassion and acknowledgment.

 Dissociation is an under-appreciated defense.
 Not only does it do a marvelous job of keeping out of awareness threatening emotions, memories, and body sensations, it can also fail miserably.
 And when it does, there’s an opportunity to grow into an integrated and authentic person.
 If the abuse happened during childhood or adolescence, the dissociative defenses often break down in the third or fourth decade.
 According to Judith Herman, “As the survivor struggles with the tasks of adult life ….
 The façade can hold no longer, and the underlying fragmentation becomes manifest.”
 CG Jung also witnessed what he called creative illnesses that typically occur in the fourth decade of life.
 When addressed constructively, they become an opportunity to unify the personality and identify the meaning and purpose of one’s life.